B1NARY-GR0UP/tabsnapshot/README.md

 2. Use `Create` to capture a snapshot of all currently open tab pages in Chrome.

-3. Use `Open All` to open all saved snapshots at once.
+3. Use `Export` to export snapshots to a JSON file.

-4. Use `Delete All` to delete all saved snapshots at once.
+4. Use `Import` to import the JSON file which includes the snapshots.

 5. The snapshots are named by default based on the creation time (down to minute).